 While on the topic of making your home truly yours, you will also be incentivized to maintain your home.
 There is a psychological phenomenon that incentivizes you to protect and nurture things you have put financial, physical, and mental resources into.
 You have put so much of yourself into your once fixer-upper that you can’t help but be happy with it.
 Whether it’s pride or simple cognitive dissonance, your home is likely to be safer, more well-maintained, cleaner, and happier!

 What else should I know?

-Now that we’ve gone over the advantages of buying a fixer-upper, what considerations should you take into account?
+Now that we’ve gone over the advantages of buying a fixer-upper, what other considerations should you take into account?

 The first is the cost.
 You will likely be saving money, but it is more expensive than many give it credit for.
-The common advice is to add 15% on to the property value when considering purchasing a home to renovate.
+The common advice is to add 15 per cent on to the property value when considering purchasing a home to renovate.
 However, this varies greatly.
 You want a fixer-upper you can make your own, not a never-ending list of tasks.
 One way to avoid this is to get a house inspector to check out the home.
 The inspector will give you an idea of what work you can expect to be done.
-You can contact contractors, suss out what you can DIY, and build a budget from there.
+You can contact contractors, figure out what you can DIY, and build a budget from there.

-People who make their space their own do report being happier, and there is serious potential for saving money, just be prepared when considering buying a fixer-upper.
+People who make their space their own do report being happier, and there is serious potential for saving money.
+Just be prepared when considering buying a fixer-upper.
 If you are a homeowner looking for options, or would like some advice on buying your very own fixer-upper, give me a call at (705) 333-4338 or get in touch with me here!